 2. A low sodium/potassium ratio.
 When the ratio of sodium to potassium in the tissues, not the blood, becomes less than about 2.5, it is associated with reduced bioavaiability of copper.
 It also indicates adrenal weakness, digestive weakness, general tendency for infections, liver toxicity and other problems.

 3. A four lows pattern.
-This very interesting tissue mineral pattern is always associated with a hidden copper imbalance, very low energy production in the cells, and other problems that may contribute to yeast overgrowth.
+This pattern is always associated with a hidden copper imbalance, very low energy production in the cells, and other problems that may contribute to yeast overgrowth.

 5. A calcium level above about 100 mg%.
 This is one of the hidden copper imbalance indicators, and is also associated with slow oxidation.

 Other tests.
-Serum antibody tests are sometimes used to detect molds and yeasts, although I do not know how accurate these are.
-Others include stool analysis, skin testing, muscle testing and electrodermal screening or the use of other radionic and electronic machines.
+Serum antibody tests are sometimes used to detect molds and yeasts.
+Other methods include stool analysis, skin testing, muscle testing and electrodermal screening or the use of other radionic and electronic machines.
 The accuracy of these methods is variable.

-Diagnostic Problems.
-A major diagnostic issue when identifying molds and yeasts albicans is that most people have some molds and yeasts in their intestines.
-Thus, the presence of molds and yeasts on a test does not assure that molds and yeasts albicans is the person’s major health condition.
-I find that many doctors chase after molds and yeasts albicans, not realizing that the real problem is deeper and the molds and yeasts problem, while serious in some cases, is just a result of deeper mineral imbalances, glandular imbalances, toxic metal poisoning with copper or mercury, or other problems.
+I find that many doctors chase after molds and yeast, not realizing that the real problem is deeper - a result of mineral imbalances, glandular imbalances, toxic metal poisoning with copper or mercury, or other problems.

 The following suggestions will assist digestion tremendously and hasten rebuilding of the intestines:

-Š Do not snack all day, however.
+Š Do not snack all day.
 Eat real sit-down meals.

 Š Chew thoroughly and eat slowly in a relaxed, quiet environment.